 The SAMOS system is owned and operated by the SARB.
-Funding and settlement in the SAMOS system are separate and distinct, but related processes.
+Funding and settlement in the SAMOS system are separate and distinct but related processes.
 Payment instructions are settled across the books of the SARB.
-Payment is made to and from the SARB via the central bank accounts which the SARB has allocated to each participating settlement participant.
+Payment is made to and from the SARB via the central bank accounts which the SARB has allocated to each settlement participant.
 Settlement in the SAMOS system occurs in central bank money.
 It is currently a single-currency settlement system in the South African domestic currency, the rand.

-Settlement in the SAMOS system happens in central bank money.
-Settlement instructions are settled across prefunded SAMOS accounts, and therefore the FMI is not exposed to credit or liquidity risks.
+Settlement instructions are settled across prefunded SAMOS accounts; the FMI is therefore not exposed to credit or liquidity risks.
 However, participants are exposed to some credit and liquidity risk concerning the funds due to them from other participants.
 These risks are limited due to the design of the SAMOS system, which uses carefully tested algorithms to ensure the efficient use of funds during settlements.
-The SAMOS system is a prefunded system and it is therefore the responsibility of the participants to monitor their respective positions as determined by their exposure.
+The SAMOS system is a prefunded system; it is therefore the responsibility of the participants to monitor their respective positions as determined by their exposure.